WDI-SEA/link-shortener/readme.md

 #####Put it together

-In order to avoid using the `id` in the shortened link, we can generate a unique id from the database model's `id` by using the `hashids` module. `hashids` provides a function that maps each number to a generated string, which requires a **salt** in order to provide variability.
+In order to avoid using the `id` as the hash in the shortened link, we can generate a hash from the database model's `id` by using the `hashids` module. `hashids` provides a function that maps each number to a generated string, which requires a **salt** in order to provide variability.

 * Install hashing module (npm): hashids
 * Add code in to your previously created routes so they interact with the database and generate hashes ([draw the rest of the owl](http://www.forimpact.org/wp-content/uploads/2014/01/HowToDrawOwl.jpg)).